near/docs/docs/roles/developer/contracts/shell.md

 ## Deploy and initialize a contract

-Many contracts (especially those written in Rust) will have an initialization method that is typically run immediately after deploying.
+Many contracts will have an initialization method that typically runs immediately after deploying.
 This method is oftentimes called `new` and takes a couple arguments.

 Let's look at the `new` method from the [fungible token example here](https://github.com/near-examples/FT/blob/6760bf333b13ad2c82a850f219ec35fc5755ffd9/contracts/rust/src/lib.rs#L82-L91):